Plain English Breakdown

 Who It Names or Affects

-- Customers of these utility companies.
+- Customers who receive services from these utility providers.

 Terms To Know